pyne/pyne/docs/source/libref/simplesim.rst

-.. _pyne_simulation:
+.. _pyne_simplesim:

 =======================================================
 Reactor Simulation definition and input file generation
 =======================================================

-.. currentmodule:: pyne.simulation
+.. currentmodule:: pyne.simplesim

-.. automodule:: pyne.simulation
+.. automodule:: pyne.simplesim

-The ``simulation`` package provides modules for the definition of a system (its geometry and material composition), the definition of simulation parameters, and for the generation of input files to codes that can perform such simulations (MCNP, Serpent, MCODE, etc.).
+The ``simplesim`` package provides modules for the definition of a system (its geometry and material composition), the definition of simulation parameters, and for the generation of input files to codes that can perform such simulations (MCNP, Serpent, MCODE, etc.).
 The package is imported as such::

-    from pyne import simulation
+    from pyne import simplesim

 The three objectives of this module, in increasing specificity, are: